DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated exceptional capabilities in various natural reasoning tasks~\citep{brown2020language,kaplan2020scaling,hoffmann2022training,chowdhery2023palm,openai2023gpt4}, such as mathematics and coding, especially when utilizing long chain-of-thought (CoT) techniques~\citep{guo2025deepseek,moshkov2025aimo,cai2025reasoning}.
-However, their performance in a wide range of university-level discipline-specific reasoning questions still falls short of human experts.
-A major bottleneck is the lack of a large-scale, high-quality, and diverse multidisciplinary reasoning data.
-Existing datasets primarily focus on math and programming, training models on questions collected from math and coding competition platforms~\citep{moshkov2025aimo,cai2025reasoning}.
-This approach heavily relies on the massive open question resources in these specific domains, but many other academic disciplines lack such abundant resources, which limits the development of LLMs' multidisciplinary reasoning capabilities.
+Large language models (LLMs) have demonstrated exceptional capabilities in various natural reasoning tasks~\citep{chowdhery2023palm,openai2023gpt4}, such as mathematics and coding~\citep{trinh2024solving,zhu2024deepseek}, especially when utilizing long chain-of-thought (CoT) techniques~\citep{wei2022chain,jaech2024openai,guo2025deepseek}.
+However, they still lag behind human experts in university-level, discipline-specific reasoning~\citep{phan2025humanity}, largely due to the scarcity of large-scale, high-quality, and diverse training data.
+Existing datasets focus mainly on math and programming, drawing on competition platforms rich in open-ended questions~\citep{moshkov2025aimo,cai2025reasoning}, while most other disciplines lack comparable resources.
+This scarcity limits the development of LLMs' multidisciplinary reasoning capabilities.